PCdurham/SEE_ICE/README.md

 _**Sentinel 2 Imagery**_ The code was designed for application on  Sentinel-2 imagery (Bands 4, 3, 2, and 8) which should be combined into composite four-band images and cropped to the desired training area.
 Training also requires a class raster (created manually using rasterised polygons) composed of the seven classes detailed in the **Description** section above.
 This can be done using GIS software (e.g. QGIS/ArcGIS).

 _**Image Tiles**_ The scripts for phase one CNN training require input data in the form of tiled 4D tensors.
 Cropped Sentinel-2 images and associated class rasters can be tiled, labelled, and augmented using the [TilePreparation_CNNTrainingData.py](https://github.com/PCdurham/SEE_ICE/blob/master/code/TilePreparation_CNNTrainingData.py) script which tiles input images according to a specified tile size and stride, and randomly allocates them to training and validation data folders primed for phase one CNN training.

+_**Single Tensors**_ If 32 Gb or more are RAM is available (recommend 64 Gb), a single tensor can be compiled and saved to disk as a large 4D numpy array.
+Use the script thin_Tiles.py to select a random subset of tiles that will be balanced for each class.
+Then run Compile_tensor to create both tensor and label .npy arrays save to disk.

 #### Step 2: Phase One CNN Training